lanl-aea/waves/docs/templates.rst

 .. include:: tutorial_00_prerequisites.txt

-In addition to the tutorial prerequisites, the modsim template implements documentation with `Sphinx`_.
+In addition to the tutorial prerequisites, the modsim templates implement documentation with `Sphinx`_.
 The Sphinx tutorial below is a good introduction to writing documentation with `reStructuredText`_ :cite:`rst`.
 The Sphinx documentation also contains a useful reference in the `reStructuredText Primer`_ :cite:`sphinx`.

 4. `Sphinx`_ tutorial: https://www.sphinx-doc.org/en/master/tutorial/index.html :cite:`sphinx,sphinx-tutorial`

-There is one significant difference between the Sphinx tutorial and the modsim template project.
+There is one significant difference between the Sphinx tutorial and the modsim templates documentation.
 The Sphinx tutorial and Sphinx documentation assumes that users are building documentation with `GNU Make`_ :cite:`gnu-make`.
-Since the modsim template and WAVES already use the `SCons`_ :cite:`SCons` build system for running workflows, the documentation template files also use SCons as the build system.
+Since the modsim templates and WAVES already use the `SCons`_ :cite:`SCons` build system for running workflows, the documentation template files also use SCons as the build system.
 Users can find the available documentation commands with ``scons -h`` and the documentation configuration is found in the ``modsim_template/docs/SConscript`` file, which should look familiar to SCons users but may require some translation from the Sphinx manual build commands.

+********************
+Template comparisons
+********************

+There are currently two template projects available: ``modsim_template`` and ``modsim_template_2``.
+The former is most similar to the tutorials and will be the easiest to start from for novice SCons and WAVES users.
+It allows for a great deal of flexibility in both source and build tree structure.
+The latter has advantages for advanced SCons and WAVES users but places restrictions on the source and build tree structures and may be difficult for novice users to navigate.

+``modsim_template_2`` uses the `SCons SConscript`_ ``duplicate=True`` default behavior :cite:`SCons,scons-user` to
+reduce the number of explicit file copy operations with :meth:`waves.scons_extensions.copy_substfile` and the Abaqus input file scanner, :meth:`waves.scons_extensions.abaqus_input_scanner`, to reduce the size of Abaqus solver source file lists.
+Both features help reduce SConstruct and SConscript verbosity and aid in automated source list construction.

+However, these features restrict source and/or build tree structure.
+Both features require that the SConscript files must be co-located with the source files they describe, so the part and simulation SConscript files (``rectangle`` and ``rectangle_compression``) are found in the ``modsim_package`` directory in ``modsim_template_2``.
+To preserve the build tree structure with nested SConscript calls, all SConscript files must be found in the same parent directory, so the calling workflow SConscript files (``nominal`` and ``mesh_convergence``) must also be located in the ``modsim_package`` directory.
+This template requires a totally flat ``modsim_package`` structure, which may be cumbersome for large projects, particularly if users tend to rely on graphical file browsers.

 ********************
 Fetch Template Files